javers/javers.github.io/_posts/2017-10-05-javers-vs-envers.md

 .add(AuditEntity.property('salary').hasChanged())
 ```

-Looks fine, but what happens you run this test?
+Looks fine, but what happens when you run this test?
 Whoops!
 The second query throws an exception:

 ```text